Double Asteroid Redirection Test: Effect of the impact on Dimorphos and Didymos

 The spacecraft hit Dimorphos in the direction opposite to the asteroid's motion.
 Following the impact, the instantaneous orbital speed of Dimorphos therefore dropped slightly, which reduced the radius of its orbit around Didymos.
-The trajectory of Didymos was also modified, but in inverse proportion to the ratio of its mass to the much lower mass of Dimorphos.
+The trajectory of Didymos was also modified, but in inverse proportion to the ratio of its mass to the much lower mass of Dimorphos and therefore not much.
 The actual velocity change and orbital shift depended on the topography and composition of the surface, among other things.
 The contribution of the recoil momentum from the impact ejecta produces a poorly predictable "momentum enhancement" effect.
 Before the impact, the momentum transferred by DART to the largest remaining fragment of the asteroid was estimated as up to 3–5 times the incident momentum, depending on how much and how fast material would be ejected from the impact crater.
 Obtaining accurate measurements of that effect was one of the mission's main goals and will help refine models of future impacts on asteroids.

 The DART impact excavated surface/subsurface materials of Dimorphos, leading to the formation of a crater and/or some magnitude of reshaping (i.e., shape change without significant mass loss).
 Some of the ejecta may eventually hit Didymos's surface.
-If the kinetic energy delivered to its surface is high enough, reshaping may also occur in Didymos, given its near-rotational-breakup spin rate.
-Reshaping on either body will modify their mutual gravitational field, leading to a reshaping-induced orbital period change, in addition to the impact-induced orbital period change.
-If left unaccounted for, this could lead to an erroneous interpretation of the effect of the kinetic deflection technique.
+If the kinetic energy delivered to its surface was high enough, reshaping may have also occurred in Didymos, given its near-rotational-breakup spin rate.
+Reshaping on either body would have modified their mutual gravitational field, leading to a reshaping-induced orbital period change, in addition to the impact-induced orbital period change.
+If left unaccounted for, this could later have led to an erroneous interpretation of the effect of the kinetic deflection technique.